Édouard Séguin: Achievements in the United States

 Following the European revolutions of 1848, Séguin emigrated to the United States.
 After visiting various schools, modeled on his own, that had been established in the United States, and assisting in their organization, he settled in Cleveland, and later in Portsmouth, Ohio.
 Later he relocated to New York State and set up a medical practice in Mount Vernon (1860).
 In 1861 he received an M.D. from the University of the City of New York.
 In 1863 he moved to New York City, where he made efforts to improve conditions of children with disabilities at Randall's Island asylum.

 In the United States, he established a number of schools in various cities for treatment of the mentally disabled.

 In 1866 he published "Idiocy: and its Treatment by the Physiological Method"; a book in which he described the methods used at the "Séguin Physiological School" in New York City.
 Programs used in Séguin's schools stressed the importance of developing self-reliance and independence in the intellectually disabled by giving them a combination of physical and intellectual tasks.

-Édouard Séguin became the first president of the "Association of Medical Officers of American Institutions for Idiotic and Feebleminded Persons", an organization that would later be known as the American Association on Mental Retardation.
+Édouard Séguin became the first president of the "Association of Medical Officers of American Institutions for Idiotic and Feebleminded Persons", an organization that is now known as the American Association on Intellectual and Developmental Disabilities.
 His work with individuals with intellectual disabilities was a major inspiration to Italian educator Maria Montessori.

 In the 1870s, Séguin published three works in the field of thermometry, a field he had been devoting himself to since 1866: Thermomètres physiologiques (Paris, 1873); Tableaux de thermométrie mathématique (1873); and "Medical Thermometry and Human Temperature" (New York, 1876).
 He also devised a special "physiological thermometer" in which zero was the standard temperature of health.
 In addition, a medical symptom known as "Séguin's signal" is named after him, being described as an involuntary muscle contraction prior to an epileptic attack.